microsoft/pylance-release/TROUBLESHOOTING.md

 -   Enable trace logging by adding `"python.analysis.logLevel": "Trace"` to your settings.json configuration file.
     -   Adding this will cause a large amount of info to be printed to the Python output panel.
         This should not be left long term, as the performance impact of the logging is significant.
--   State which language server version you are using:
+-   State which language server version you are using.
+To find your version, you can either:
+    -   Open the VS Code extensions panel.
+Locate Pylance from the list of installed extensions.
+The version appears next to the name.
-    -   To find your version: Select "View: Toggle Output" from the command palette (Ctrl+Shift+P on Windows/Linux, Command+Shift+P on macOS), then select "Python Language Server" in the dropdown on the right.
+    -   Select "View: Toggle Output" from the command palette (Ctrl+Shift+P on Windows/Linux, Command+Shift+P on macOS), then select "Python Language Server" in the dropdown on the right.
 Look for the line Pylance Language Server version X in the console.
 -   State the environment where your code is running; i.e. Python version, the virtual environment type, etc.
     -   If using a virtual environment, please include the requirements.txt file.
     -   If working with a conda environment, attach the environment.yml file.